ray-project/ray/doc/source/install-on-docker.md

 Replace `<shm-size>` with a limit appropriate for your system, for example `512M` or `2G`.
 The `-t` and `-i` options here are required to support interactive use of the container.

+**Note:** Ray requires a **large** amount of shared memory because each object store keeps all of its objects in shared memory, so the amount of shared memory will limit the size of the object store.

 You should now see a prompt that looks something like:

 ```